Volume 72, Number 4, November 2005

 2 Institute of General, Inorganic and Theoretical Chemistry, University of Innsbruck A-6020 Innsbruck, Austria

 3 ISIS Facility, Rutherford Appleton Laboratory - Chilton, Didcot OX11 0QX, UK

 We report the vibrational spectrum of recovered ice VII measured by inelastic incoherent neutron scattering and compare this to similar data of its fully hydrogen-ordered form, ice VIII, under exactly the same conditions (15, 1).
 The spectra of the two phases have their principal features at similar energies, in both the translational and librational bands, with a substantial disorder-related broadening in ice VII.
 In particular, we find no evidence for a peak at 49 in ice VII which earlier was associated with the possible existence of two kinds of hydrogen bonds.
 Additional Raman measurements in ice VII and ice VIII show that the O-H stretching frequencies in the two phases are almost identical.
-Therefore, the presence of split molecular-optic bands in ice phases, including ordinary ice Ih, is likely related to an incomplete description of the phonon dispersion rather than to a fundamentally new feature in the nature of the hydrogen bond.
+Therefore, the presence of split molecular-optic bands in ice phases, including ordinary ice I, is likely related to an incomplete description of the phonon dispersion rather than to a fundamentally new feature in the nature of the hydrogen bond.

-63.20.-e – Phonons in crystal lattices / 61.12.-q – Neutron diffraction and scattering
+PACS: 63.20.-e – Phonons in crystal lattices / 61.12.-q – Neutron diffraction and scattering

-© EDP Sciences 2005
+© EDP Sciences, 2005

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.